AfricTivistes/charter-portal/pages/embracing-civic-technology-to-amplify-african-voices-introducing-4-democratic-governance-initiatives-to-engage-with-the-african-governance-architecture.en.md

-For any inquiry, contact us at info@charter.africa
+For any inquiry, contact us at info@charter.africa.

 \*You should receive a confirmation email after registration.
 If you do not receive it, we kindly ask you to check the spam